vinifmor/bauh/README.md

 - **pacman**: to be able to handle AUR packages
 - **wget**: to be able to handle AUR packages
 - **git**: to be able to downgrade AUR packages
-- **aria2**: faster AUR source files downloading ( reduces packages installation time.
+- **aria2**: faster AppImage and AUR source files downloading ( reduces packages installation time.
 More information below. )
 - **libappindicator3**: for the **tray mode** in GTK3 desktop environments